 - 1. A student could be placed on academic probation when the course grade falls below an 85% at any point in time during a semester. - 2.
-In the first semester, if a student fails a laboratory evaluation on the first attempt in two sections of RAD 121, they will be put on academic probation for the remainder of the semester.
+If a student fails a laboratory evaluation on the first attempt in two sections of RAD 121, they will be put on academic probation for the remainder of the semester.
 The next failed evaluation will result in automatic dismissal. - 3.
 Incomplete course work or clinical hours within the ASR course of study.
 Mitigating circumstances will be reviewed by the program director.